TomerIN1/The-SQL-Server-Trail/README.md

     the tables    names and the questions.
 If the file doesn't recognize the tables - go to Edit – Intellisense – Refresh local
     Cache.
 3. If you don’t success to answer on a question, you can do two things:

   A.	Explorer the topic and his syntax in the internet.
   B.	Open file number 3, Select and Execute the Answer.

+enjoy!